-February Wildflowers are always a welcome sight, especially through the winter months, as coupled with the birds beginning to sing they show us that spring is near.
+February in Grazalema– Plants of the month are always a welcome sight, especially through the winter months, as coupled with the birds beginning to sing they show us that spring is near.
 Almond trees in blossom are the most noticeable in shades of pink and white, along with the Paperwhite narcissus, Branched asphodels and Broad-leaved iris as each can create swathes of colour across pastures.
 The much smaller flowered Andaluz storksbill and field marigolds also cover large areas in pink and golden yellow.

 Narcissus baeticus (Also known as Narcissus assoanus subsp. praelongus) A small and scented yellow narcissus with up to five flowers per stem held on long, sometimes curved, tube.
 They are found in small clusters or scattered in an open colony.
 The leaves are grooved on the upper side, rounded beneath and lax in habit.
 This bulbous plant grows in rocky limestone grasslands, dry pastures, in mountainous areas.
 Distribution; endemic to Andalucia in the Baetic mountain range.